canmom/canmom.github.io/fiction/undefinedbehaviour3.md

 ---

-We were sitting by the duck pond in Queen's Park, in Southside, looking over the shallow, wind-flecked pool with the angular American sculpture in the centre of it.
+We were sitting by the duck pond in Queen's Park, looking over the shallow, wind-flecked pool with the odd angular American sculpture half-broken at the centre.
 Of course, far more than ducks, we were joined by a small army of pigeons, marching about in force and eyeing up passers-by who might be persuaded to bring out a handful of bread or, if they're really lucky, peanuts.

 I was indeed feeding the pigeons.
 They'll actually jump right up on your hand with the right enticement, it's very cute.

-Violet, though, was locked in.
+Violet, though, was *locked in*.
 Alternately scribbling in her notebook or sucking on the end of the pencil as her gaze bore its way into the asthenosphere.

 "You wanna feed these little fucks?"
 I said.
 Then, catching her expression at last, I started to worry.
 "Damn, Violet, are you OK?"